1-8192/bu_cs_655_assignment_3_allegranzi/README.md

 - If applicable, mention any design patterns you have used and explain why they were chosen.

 I implemented the Decorator Design pattern for this project.
+I'd never implemented a Decorator before, and I thought the is-a and has-a relationship combo would be interesting to implement.
+Additionally, the assignment requirements are well suited to using the Decorator Pattern due to its ability to dynamically augment the behavior of objects without altering their structure.
+By employing concrete decorators for each customer type, the application can seamlessly enhance the email generation process.
+The pattern facilitates the incorporation of tailored features for individual customer segments, such as specific email introductions, signoffs, and customizable body text, all while maintaining a modular and flexible structure.
+This adaptability aligns well with the diverse requirements of generating personalized emails for various customer types, ensuring a scalable and maintainable solution.
+The Decorator design pattern thus enables the efficient customization of email content for different segments, contributing to the overall success of the "Email Generation" application.

-The Strategy and Factory Method patterns I think would also worked really well with the project.
+The Strategy and Factory Method patterns I think would also have worked really well with the project.
 The Strategy pattern, especially, I think would have been a nice. light-weight solution.

 # Maven Commands